kcp-dev/kcp/docs/content/concepts/quickstart-tenancy-and-apis.md

 If an `APIExportEndpointSlice` does not reference a `Partition` all the available endpoints are populated in its `status`.
 More on `Partitions` [here](./sharding/partitions.md).

-By default, kcp creates a non-partioned `APIExportEndpointSlice` for every `APIExport`.
+By default, kcp creates a non-partitioned `APIExportEndpointSlice` for every `APIExport`.

 ```sh
 kubectl get apiexportendpointslice/wildwest.dev -o yaml